Guide to Public Meetings

 We’ve heard from many members of the community that the Town meeting process can be confusing, and we agree!
 In response we’ve put together this guide for effectively participating in the public process.

 - The Town Council meets the first Wednesday every month at 7 p.m. in the Fairfax Women’s Club (45 Park Road).
-In addition to their regular meetings, they occasionally hold special meetings or study sessions on certain topics.
+In addition to their regular meetings, they occasionally hold a special meeting or study sessions on a topic.
 All of these meetings are open to the public and information about them can be found under the Public Meeting section of the Town website.

 - Boards and Commission meetings are also open to the public.
 For a list of these groups, visit the Boards and Commissions page.